 Born in Bellflower, Calif. (a suburb of Los Angeles), Kent was most interested in motocross—a sport in which his father, a former motorcycle cop, competed—while growing up.
 He played baseball at Edison High School in Huntington Beach, but despite being an all-county selection as a shortstop, he was kicked off his team as a senior due to a personality conflict.
 Coach Ron La Ruffa called it "a bad case of senioritis," and the Los Angeles Times characterized it as an "attitude problem."
 Playing American Legion and Connie Mack League baseball that summer instead, he still secured a baseball scholarship to the University of California.

-Alas, the Mets were headed the opposite direction at that point, bound for their second straight losing season after seven (1984–90) with at least 87 wins.
+Alas, the Mets were headed the opposite direction, bound for their second straight losing season after seven (1984–90) with at least 87 wins.
 The 1992 squad gained infamy as The Worst Team Money Could Buy (after the book of the same name), but the '93 one truly stunk: New York went 59–103, the team's worst showing since '65.
-The 25-year-old Kent spent most of that season as the Mets' starting second baseman, hitting a respectable .270/.320/.446 with 21 homers in 140 games, but he was terrible in the field (-20 runs, according to Total Zone), offsetting nearly all of his value with the bat; he finished with 0.3 WAR.
+The 25-year-old Kent spent most of that season as the starting second baseman, hitting a respectable .270/.320/.446 with 21 homers in 140 games, but he was terrible in the field (-20 runs, according to Total Zone), offsetting nearly all of his value with the bat; he finished with 0.3 WAR.

 "I hated third," he says.
 It showed.
 Once, after a Shea Stadium ball girl backhanded a foul ball, a fan shouted, "Hey, Kent.
 You should trade positions with her."
 When errors—21 in 89 games—began mounting faster than the national debt, Kent became defensive about his defense.
 "Bobbling a ball would so humiliate me that I couldn't speak," he says.

-The Mets remained mired below .500, but Kent caught a break when he was traded to the Indians in a four-player deal that sent Carlos Baerga to New York; the Mets, on the other hand, caught a falling knife, but that's a story for another day.
+The Mets remained mired below .500, but Kent caught a break when he was traded to Cleveland in a four-player deal that sent Carlos Baerga to New York; the Mets, on the other hand, caught a falling knife in Baerga, but that's a story for another day.
 The Indians had won the American League pennant the year before and were bound for 99 wins and another postseason appearance.
 Kent filled in at first, second, third and designated hitter down the stretch and started twice in a losing cause in the Division Series.
 On Nov.
 13, he was part of a six-player trade that sent him to San Francisco, with slugging third baseman Matt Williams headlining Cleveland's end of the deal.

 Giants manager Dusty Baker wasn't wild about the trade because of Kent's temper, but he did return him to second base and batted him cleanup behind Bonds.
 Now 29 years old, Kent responded by setting career highs with 155 games, 29 homers, 121 RBIs and 4.1 WAR despite a rather lopsided .250/.316/.472 line.
 The Giants won the National League West at 90–72, but they were swept by the Marlins in the Division Series despite a pair of solo homers from Kent in Game 3.
 He received down-ballot support in the MVP race, finishing eighth in the voting.